International Justice Mission: Founding

 The International Justice Mission was founded in 1997 as a faith-based non-profit by American lawyer Gary Haugen of the United States.
 In its first case, the organization aided the arrest of a rape suspect in Manila, Philippines.
 In 1998, IJM claimed to have helped rescue more than 700 people.
-In addition to helping clients with legal representation, Haugen decided his organization could have more influence by collaborating with governments of developing countries to help improve their legal systems.
+In addition to helping clients with legal representation, Haugen decided his organization could have more influence by partnering with governments of developing countries to help improve their legal systems.